ppgcourseUB/ppgcourse2023/Introduction_to_Phylogenies_Parsimony. MIQUEL_A_ARNEDO/README.md

 For the terminal commands we used some of the explanations provided by by [Alexander Schmidt-Lebuhn](https://www.anbg.gov.au/cpbr/staff/schmidt-lebuhn-alexander_staff.html) available at http://phylobotanist.blogspot.com/2015/03/parsimony-analysis-in-tnt-using-command.html

+ Although you can run any analyses in TNT using sequential commands, the easiest and fastest way is to wrap up colleciton of comands in small scripts.
+Name them using the extension .run.
+You can run the scriots form TNT using ```run file_name.run```.
+See the examples provided in the **data** folder.

 ## A. Search for the shortest tree with TNT